 This is probably the most common way to treat cancer.
 For Skin Cancer treatment, chemical ointment (such as Topical fluorouracil) is used.

-Skin cancer can occur due to various reasons.
+can occur due to various reasons.
 Exposure to UV light or sources of radiation can cause skin cancers.
 Due to the increase in atmospheric pollution and thinning of the ozone layer, UV rays from the sun directly comes in contact with the human body.
 The UV light can penetrate clothing materials.
 So wearing dark sleeved clothes doesn’t always help us from preventing skin cancer.
 UV protecting sunscreens too don’t always act as a barrier against UV lights.

 Treatment of cancer can be costly and painful.
 If detected in the early stages, the medical professionals would remove the lesion or tumour from the body, and a higher degree of risk can be prevented easily.
 But in the later stages, it can be quite difficult to treat.

 Today a variety of procedures are available, especially for skin cancer treatment.
 One could visit a trained medical professional specialized in cancer treatment immediately after appearances of redness or bumps on the skin.
 It is recommended that after detection you consult only the most trusted, experienced and well-reputed specialists.
 They could help you detect, prevent the spread and also remove the cancerous tissue at the beginning stages.
 Click here to know more about skin cancer!

 In cancer too, there are some types more fatal than others.
 For example, in skin cancer, there is a variant by the name of ‘Cutaneous malignant melanoma’, which is the most aggressive form of skin cancer and comes with a high mortality rate.